Kettering University Technology Award FAQ

 What does the sponsor receive?

-The sponsor receives a letter of acknowledgement for their gift and a charitable tax receipt.
 In January they receive detailed instructions and the information packet to be presented to the high school.
 (If one signs up during January through April, the information is sent immediately.)
 In late April or May they receive the personalized award portfolio and medal to be delivered to the high school.

 What does the school have to do?